Moudilu/Private-Cloud/README.md

 - using the scripts [`mount-cloud-nc-bkp.sh`](scripts/mount-cloud-nc-bkp.sh) & [`mount-disc-nc-bkp.sh`](scripts/mount-disc-nc-bkp.sh), mount your backups, open and check a file you have edited recently (ensures that the backup is readable and up to date)
 - log in to the nextcloud admin settings overview, check for warnings & errors in the logs
 - log in to your server via SSH, verify no evil warnings show up in the login welcome message, ideally do a security audit with `sudo usg audit --html-file /tmp/report.html --tailoring-file /opt/private-cloud/tailor.xml`, consider also regenerating the tailoring file with the snippet in [Apply CIS security profile](./01_install_os.md#apply-cis-security-profile).
+- optionally, check the consistency of one of your backups with [borg check](https://borgbackup.readthedocs.io/en/stable/usage/check.html) (takes a lot of time, depending on the size of your backup): `borg check --verify-data <path to local, cloud or external disk backup>`

 ## Guarantees